dcpg-github/WebFiberOSP/README.md

 My plan for this is to start with Leaflet, add a few controls around it for the various fiber OSP layers, and see if I can come up with something workable.

 I had some notes somewhere, I'll add them in here, or as a separate file.
+They're in the notebook in my backpack.

+I intend for a portion of any revenue this generates to support the projects that made this possible.

 # https://leafletjs.com/download.html
 This project uses Leaflet for all visualization.
-I intend for a portion of any revenue this generates to go to Leaflet.

 # https://operations.osmfoundation.org/policies/tiles/
 # http://www.openstreetmap.org/copyright